AI Receptionist vs Google Business Agent (2026 Guide)

 Here’s the setup I’d actually recommend, and it uses both.

-Let Google’s Business Agent own discovery.
-Fill out your Business Profile completely so the agent answers accurately, captures the searcher who’s still comparing options, and hands off clean.
+Let Google own discovery.
+Fill out your Business Profile completely so Google’s surfaces have accurate data: hours, phone number, service areas, appointment links, FAQs, services, and photos.
 It’s free leverage at the top of the funnel and you should take it.
 Frankly, if you’re not doing the Profile work, do that before you spend a dollar on anything else.
+Then treat the handoff as an AI lead generation problem: every call, text, and form has to land somewhere your team can act on.

 Then let a dedicated receptionist own intake and booking.
 The moment someone calls, texts, or fills a form, you want a system that picks up instantly, qualifies properly, books into your calendar, and logs the lead - none of which Google does.
 That’s where the missed-revenue number lives, and that’s the work I get hired for.